butsugiri/chainer-abcnn/README.md

 - BatchSize: 20
 - Weight Decay: 0.0002

-Hyperparameters are not tuned very well, because it seems that the final performance heavily depends upon the initial weight of the model, and I did not find it interesting.
+Hyperparameters are not tuned very well and the result is not as good as it should be.
+It seems that the final performance heavily depends upon the initial weight of the model.

-Also, the original paper does not report it for BCNN.
+Since the original paper does not report the parameter for BCNN, I don't know whether my implementation is wrong, or it is parameter issue.

 |          | MAP    | MRR    |